Kalkidanalemaye/Kickstarter-analysis/README.md

 5. Next, to vbisualize data, use pivot tables and charts.

+** To find specific kickstarters use VLOOKUP which lets us pull specific columns from our main dataset into a new sheet without having to search for each column and then copy and paste the data.

 ![Categoryoutcomes](https://github.com/Kalkidanalemaye/Kickstarter-analysis/blob/master/Categoryoutcomes.png)
 ![Outcomes](https://github.com/Kalkidanalemaye/Kickstarter-analysis/blob/master/Outcomes.png)
 The kickstarters with lower goals were more succesful achieving it as seen on the descriptive statistics sheet.